-Number of Students Officially Enrolled Number of Students Ever Enrolled 6thin 6th-8th Grade
+Number of Students Officially Enrolled in 6th-8th Grade

 Measure of officially enrolled middle school students.

-Definition: This indicator reflects the number of children who have registered for and attend 6th through 8th grade at a Baltimore City Public School as of September 30th.
-This count is only inclusive of students enrolled in public schools.
-Student's home addresses are the basis for this indicator, rather than the location of the school attended.
+Definition: The number of children who have registered for and attend 6th through 8th grade at a Baltimore City Public School as of September 30th.
+This count only includes students enrolled in public schools.